FrankCCCCC/Taboola_test/Test/README.md

 The code is under the folder `database`.
 You can run the sql file `q3.sql`.

-Or pull docker image from Docker Hub with `docker pull shcsdocker/database`
+Or pull docker-compose image from Docker Hub with `docker pull shcsdocker/database_full`

-Then run the container with `docker run -it database`
+Then run the container with `docker run -it shcsdocker/database_full`

+The image contains `Database adminer` and `Postgres Database`.
+You can connect to ip of docker with port 8080 and query the data.